Celebration of Christmas

 For God so loved the world he gave his only begotten Son that whosoever believes in him shall not perish but have everlasting life (John 3:16).
 For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: (Ephesians 2:8).

-Jesus was/is our Creator God’s gift to the world.
+Jesus is our Creator God’s gift to the world.
 So then it is right to celebrate Christmas through the giving of gifts.
 In so doing let us do so in remembrance of our love for one another but most importantly in remembrance of God’s love for us.

 In the word Christmas, some remove the word Christ replacing Christmas with the word Xmas.
 Some say the X stems from the Greek word for Christ and its usage is not an attempt to remove Christ from Christmas.
 Maybe that is true; but, how many people know that X is the Greek symbol for Christ?
 Most people think of X as symbolizing an unknown from algebra classes.
 So then regardless of the intent, the net effect is to reduce the visibility and promotion of Jesus Christ symbolism during this holiday period.
 The purpose of words is to communicate something; Christ communicates much more than X. So let us not dishonor the celebration of Jesus birth by promoting his removal from the holiday and society’s norms.
 It is especially important that Christian parents avoid and teach their children to avoid the use of Xmas as a replacement for Christmas.
 Be mindful of the biblical principle that a little leaven leavens the whole lump.
 As in the case of removing prayer from school, removing Christ from Christmas reduces the visibility of recognizing God in our society in general.
 Let us not be guilty of removing Christ from Christmas.